replit/kaboom/doc/comp.md

 		},
 		// what to display in inspect mode inspect(): string {
-			return "some state that deserves to be inspected";
+			return "some state that deserves to be shown in inspect mode";
 		},
 	}
 }